elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_10.md

 - Improvement of exercises and lectures
 - Testing and evaluation of exercises/lectures/learner’s environment

+## Using material of others

 Everyone who does not meet authorship, contributor or trainer criteria but deserves so should be acknowledged.
-For example, persons or organisations should be **attributed** if their course material was used as inspiration for the current course material version.
-Ideally this should be in the form of a citation.
+For example, persons or organisations should be **cited** if their course material was used as inspiration for the current course material version.
+The amount of acknowledgment for a piece of training materials is dependent on the amount of reuse of those materials.
+Sources used for teaching or training materials should, at minimum, follow academic guidelines for citation.
+This level of acknowledgment is appropriate in the case when a relatively small amount of materials are being used from a source in the context of other developed work.

-A funder has provided financial support for the development of the materials.
-An organisation or community has coordinated the development of the materials and has undertaken to develop the materials in the longer term.

 !!! note
     Minimum information for citations:
     Author, year, material title, version, DOI

-If the materials have been explicitly developed with support from a grant then the grant code should also be quoted.
+When you are citing/referencing training materials, try to follow the academic citations/reference style that you use for citing literature.
 To eliminate name confusion and ensure appropriate attribution to the authors and teachers, it is highly recommended to adopt [ORCID iDs](https://orcid.org/).

-When you are citing/referencing training materials, try to follow the academic citations/reference style that you use for citing literature.
-And remember to cite “invisible” training materials as well - e.g. quizzes, literature lists, etc.

-The amount of acknowledgment for a piece of training materials is dependent on the amount of reuse of those materials.
-Sources used for teaching or training materials should, at minimum, follow academic guidelines for citation.
-This level of acknowledgment is appropriate in the case when a relatively small amount of materials are being used from a source in the context of other developed work.

-In the case where individual figures or tables are taken from a source then should be cited as and when the figure or table appears.
+ Remember to cite "invisible" training materials as well - e.g. quizzes, literature lists, etc.  In the case where individual figures or tables are taken from a source then should be cited as and when the figure or table appears.
 At the other end of the spectrum, whole-scale reuse of materials, e.g. the content of an entire lecture or web-site should maintain the overall original appearance of the materials.
 This includes keeping any logos and branding on materials and footnotes or headers that identify the authors.

+A **funder** has provided financial support for the development of the materials.
+An organisation or community has coordinated the development of the materials and has undertaken to develop the materials in the longer term.
+If the materials have been explicitly developed with support from a grant then the grant code should also be quoted.

+In the table below you will find an overview of how and where you can specify different roles and citation in training materials.

 *Table 1.
 Guidance on where to specify the different roles/citations*